aleksamagicka/asus_rog_ryujin-hwmon/Documentation/hwmon/asus_rog_ryujin.rst

 ..
 SPDX-License-Identifier: GPL-2.0-or-later

-Kernel driver gigabyte_waterforce
+Kernel driver asus_rog_ryujin
 =================================

 Supported devices:

-* Gigabyte AORUS WATERFORCE X240
-* Gigabyte AORUS WATERFORCE X280
-* Gigabyte AORUS WATERFORCE X360
+* ASUS ROG RYUJIN II 360

 Author: Aleksa Savic

 Description
 -----------

-This driver enables hardware monitoring support for the listed Gigabyte Waterforce all-in-one CPU liquid coolers.
-Available sensors are pump and fan speed in RPM, as well as coolant temperature.
-Also available through debugfs is the firmware version.
+This driver enables hardware monitoring support for the listed ASUS ROG RYUJIN all-in-one CPU liquid coolers.
+Available sensors are pump, internal and external (controller) fan speed in RPM, as well as coolant temperature.

-Attaching a fan is optional and allows it to be controlled from the device.
+Attaching external fans is optional and allows it to be controlled from the device.
 If it's not connected, the fan-related sensors will report zeroes.

 The addressable RGB LEDs and LCD screen are not supported in this driver and should